fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 ## The awards

 As we all know the [professional jury and the popular vote don't always match](https://www.youtube.com/watch?v=4uGN9efcACw), so we're offering two awards: you all decide one via an open vote, we decide the other —which may or may not be the same, and we won't know until we reveal them simultaneously.
+There will be an international guest judge —hence the presentation must be in English.

 * 🏆 **Popular vote:** A copy of [Data sketches: A journey of imagination, exploration, and beautiful data visualizations](https://www.datasketch.es/) by Nadieh Bremer and Shirley Wu
 * 🏆 **Jury fav:** A copy of [Data Feminism (Strong Ideas)](https://datafeminism.io/) by Catherine D'Ignazio and Lauren F. Klein

 ![Book covers](awards.jpg)

+## Our evaluation criteria

+For the **Project Management** subject:

+* **35%:** Active participation and engagement with the given roles.
+* **15%:** Colleague evaluation within the teams.
+You'll judge your team mates engagement with their roles.
+* **30%:** Persuasiveness and confidence in the presentation of the results.
+* **20%:** Creativity, feasibility and accuracy of the deliverables.

+The hackathon will count for **15% of the final mark for the subject**.
+(The final mark for the subject is then 30% project management and ethics + 30% group project + 25% guest lectures + 15% hackathon)

+For the **Information Visualization** subject:

+* All attending students in the wining groups get +1 (if the popular vote coincides with the jury fav they get +2)
+* All other attending students get +0.4 for their participation.
+* We will take into account the creativity and how well the visualization displays the results.